LEARN MORE ABOUT

 We are the last generation that can do something about it

-Climate Change in Vermont
+Impacts of Climate Change in Vermont

 Prior to my election in 2023, as Chair and member of the Energy Committee, I was instrumental in the City Council enacting its 2021 Climate Change Resolution and adopting the 2021 Climate Action Plan Task Force Charter.
 In 2022, as a member of the Climate Task Force, I helped craft and adopt the City’s Climate Action Plan, which lays the foundation for the community to meet the City’s & State of Vermont’s ambitious greenhouse gas reduction and climate targets over the coming years and decades.